dark-knight37/MSED-Analyzer/README.md

 To execute the batch, run *experiment.bat* under Windows or *experiment.sh* in a BASH terminal.

 ## How to build your experiment
-If you want to prepare your own configuration and run some experiments, you need to write a conf file.
-The structure
+If you want to prepare your own sensor configuration and run some experiments, you need to write a conf file.
+There is no formal grammar for the configuration files, yet.
+Three examples are used to show the tool features:

+### Plain model
+A plain configuration is a model representing simple KooN voting mechanisms on different sensors each of them characterized by its own error rate.
+Here you can find a simple configuration:

+'''
+// Experiments
+conf_0=3,4,A,B,C,D
+conf_1=2,3,A,B,C

+// Basic
+basic_0=A,0.05
+basic_1=B,0.03
+basic_2=C,0.025
+basic_3=D,0.01
+'''

+First you have to write a list of basic sensors (i.e., the *basic* section).
+Each row contains a characterization of a sensor:
+'''
+basic_*i*=*name*,*error_rate*
+'''

 ## Output of the experiments
 Once the